AnyaIp/aws-notes/README.md

-# aws-notes
+# AWS Notes
-Notes to deploy web application on AWS
+Anya's notes for web app deployment on AWS.